litchipi/blog/posts/rust/containers_in_rust/part7.md

 Here is a representation of an application writing to the disk using the `write` syscall.

-> When using `write` in another langage like Python, it usually calls
+> When using `write` in another language like Python, it usually calls
 > the `write` function of C as this function is directly translated into the
 > corresponding syscall when compiled.